 What is the Early Fetal Scan?

-The Early Feta Scan is recently developed early anomaly scan.
+The Early Fetal Scan is recently developed early anomaly scan.
 This is an early reassurance scans to screen for certain anomalies which which have an earlier manifestation.
 This scan is the equivalent for the Anomaly Scan done at around 20 weeks at the NHS.

 This is our signature scan developed by Dr Fred Ushakov – reassurance for you at an earlier stage of the pregnancy.
 The Early Fetal Scan is an advanced examination of baby’s anatomy from 10 weeks of gestation by meticulous top-to-toe examination of the fetus with special attention to the heart and brain.